-I usually I give you tips, recipes, workouts, or menu plans.
+I usually I give you tips, recipes and workouts.
 Occasionally you get perspective.
 Today you get inspiration, and it’s gift-wrapped in my belief about God.
 Sorry if that’s not your style.
 It’s just that after a certain sequence of events happened last winter, I haven’t been able to shake the feeling that I should write about it.
 Stories like these are meant to be shared.

-This whole story begins with a canister of IsaPro…and because it is the product of the week, it seems that the perfect time has arrived.
-So here it is…an experience that affirms to me that God is more than just an ethereal concept, and yes – prayers to Him really do work.
+This whole story begins with a canister of IsaPro (Click HERE to learn why I love it for a pre-workout supplement) It’s an experience that affirms to me that God is more than just an ethereal concept, and yes – prayers to Him really do work.

 One evening last winter my husband was out shoveling the driveway before running a few quick errands.
 I asked him if he would include in his errands the delivery of some IsaPro to a friend down the street.
 He said he would, and so I set the canister on the trunk of his car while he finished shoveling, and I went back into the house.
 The next morning, I discovered that my friend had never received the IsaPro.
 When I asked my husband where this canister could be, his eyes got wide.
 He had no idea what had happened to it.